Hardy's Travelling Bird

-To ply his sturdy hand and scatter ground.
+To ply his thick-hide hand and scatter ground.

 The burly thistled leaves and brushes soft

-To strangle, break and gouge the farmer’s work.
+To strangle, strafe and gouge the farmer’s work.

-To steer, to break, before the snowdrifts drive,
+To heave and harvest before blind snowdrifts drive,

-Alone, one hand rotates till night, I see,
+Alone, one hand rotates till night to free

 The potted path is trod, now seas of rain